 Step 3: Position the DynoBond on the bottom lip flange of the first module.
-To engage the module frame fit the module's bottom lip flange between the toothed section of the stainless steel spring clamp.
+To engage the module frame fit the module's bottom lip flange between the toothed section of the stainless-steel spring clamp.
 Next, fit the adjacent module with the free end of the DynoBond.
-Leave slack in wire for expansion and contraction of module frame.
+Place a bend or an "S-curve" in the conductor to allow for thermal expansion and contraction of modules within an array.